Develop a strategy for risk communication and community engagement to support a successful contact tracing initiative.

 Engage journalists and consider journalist trainings to ensure journalists understand the program and are reporting factual and timely information.

-Use mass media and digital communication campaigns to build awareness on how contact tracing is helping us all get to a better tomorrow.
-(See Vital Strategies Talking Points on Contact Tracing for Public Health Leadership Speaking to the Media for more information)
+Use mass media and digital communication campaigns to build awareness on how contact tracing is helping us all get to a better tomorrow and build trust in contact tracing for the most affected communities.
+(See Vital Strategies Talking Points on Contact Tracing for Public Health Leadership Speaking to the Media and COVID-19 Contact Tracing Communication Toolkit for more information)

 Official health department social media handles, such as on Facebook, Twitter, LinkedIn, among others, should be used to amplify messaging.